muskansrivastava0305/React-JS/README.md

  # --------------------------------------------------------------------------------------------------------------------------------

- It seems like you're asking about two important concepts in React: rerendering and conditional rendering.

 # Rerendering
 In React, a component will automatically rerender whenever its state or props change.
 This is a key feature of React's virtual DOM (a lightweight in-memory representation of your application's UI).